Student Spotlight Story: Emily Graul

 - Besides research, I am an EMT for Georgetown University Emergency Response Medical Service (GERMS) and have been a leader for the NHS freshman pre-orientation, CURA, for the past two years.

 - This previous spring semester, I helped create a new student organization, Georgetown University Students for Health & Medical Equity (GUSHME), along with a new Center for Social Justice’s Alternative Breaks Program (ABP) Trip.
-Both the student organization and the ABP trip were formed in light of recent research on the ethics of ‘voluntourism’ abroad and the importance of sustainable community partnerships.
-GUSHME is working with the Justice-Health Alliance (JHA) from the Georgetown Law Center to facilitate awareness of voluntourism ethics on campus and addressing healthcare inequities in D.C. through local partnerships.
+Both the student organization and the ABP trip were formed in light of recent research on the ethics of 'voluntourism’ abroad and the importance of sustainable community partnerships.
+GUSHME is working with the Health Justice Alliance from the Georgetown Law Center to facilitate awareness of voluntourism ethics on campus and addressing healthcare inequities in D.C. through local partnerships.

 - The new CSJ ABP trip will be a healthcare immersion trip to Oaxaca, Mexico through the NGO Child Family Health International (CHFI).
 As a co-leader of the spring trip, my hope is that both students and leaders can learn from and use the immersion experience to challenge and recalibrate their understandings of service, particularly in regard to the importance of sustainable community-based healthcare when engaging with local partners.